 - I get bored easily.
 This means I like to study and work on multiple projects, but also means I have to plan my time wisely so I stay focused on tasks when I need to.

-By answering these questions, I realized that I am currently not in the position for a full-time job.
-With my family responsibilities, I can’t provide the consistent time frames of a 9-to-5 daily grind.
-But I can write, and I can write from anywhere.
-While I’d love to create a business empire, that’s also not where my life is at right now.
-Time with my children while they are young just feels more important.
-However, I’m certain I won’t always feel this way.
+By answering these questions, she realized that she is currently not in the position for a full-time job.
+With many family responsibilities, she couldn’t provide the consistent time frames of a 9-to-5 daily grind.
+What she can do is write, and she could write from anywhere.
+While she would love to create a business empire, that’s also not where her life is at right now.
+This does not mean she won’t be in a place to do it eventually, but currently, time with her children while they are young feels more important.

 Step Two: Know the industry

 The second step in the process is to identify industries that you have experience in or are interested in learning more about.
 This is equally important for both career and business planning.
 You need to consider customer demand and possibilities for industry changes, so you can be sure that the business or job you choose will continue to be in demand into the future.

 Questions to research

 - What is the future of the industry?

 - What has been done before and could it be done differently?

 - What aspects will become automated?

 - What specialized skills does this industry require?